Bitmex vs. Deribit

 Choosing an appropriate cryptocurrencies exchange for leveraged trading is hard – as there are barely any of them.
 However, the selection between the few options can often make or break a traders career before it’s even started.
 With the continued growth of cryptocurrencies and the emergence of multiple exchanges, finding the perfect exchange is often a daunting task, especially if you want to trade with leverage.
 In the recent past two particular exchanges have gained significant prominence in the industry, they are BitMEX (as market leader) and Deribit (as new challenger).
 In this article, we are going to look at a critical comparison between these two exchanges.

-BitMEX or Bitcoin Mercantile Exchange is peer to peer trading platform that allows leveraged contracts in Bitcoin.
+BitMEX or Bitcoin Mercantile Exchange is a peer to peer trading platform that allows leveraged contracts in Bitcoin.
 BitMEX combines margin trading and derivatives of crypto assets for traders.
 The company was founded in 2014 by HDR Global Trading Limited and is currently the world’s largest Bitcoin futures and derivatives market by trading volume.
 It has its headquarters in Hong Kong, China.

 Deribit which is coined from both Derivatives and Bitcoin is a futures and options trading platform utilizing Bitcoin exclusively for depositing, withdrawals and trade collateralization.
 Deribit was founded in 2016 and has its headquarters in Amsterdam, Netherlands.